ishraqtashdid/UART/README.md

 Currently does not include baud rate in the transmitter side.
 Receiver side has baud rate of 115.2kBps.
 Testbench written for transmitter and receiver separately.
+Baud rate for transmitter added.

 Future Exapansion:

 Add Error detection system : Parity bit

-Add baud rate in the transmitter

 Design a complete module